- November 2, 2022

 By eating foods rich in disease-fighting antioxidants, you can combat inflammation without only relying on the pharmacy.
 Fight inflammation with the foods you eat, starting now!

-If you started reading this post and realized you can’t remember a single thing about inflammation from your high school health class, let me give you the Cliff’s Notes version.
+If you started reading this article and realized you can’t remember a single thing about inflammation from your high school health class, let me give you the Cliff’s Notes version.

 Inflammation is a totally normal immune system response to things like toxins, infections, and injuries that works to help your body heal.